Skip to Main Content

 Voter Information : Your Voice Matters!

 It’s easy to become disenfranchised or to want to ignore politics.
 However, it is important to focus on all the reasons we should vote.
 Voting is not just your right as a US citizen; it is your responsibility.
-Your vote matters because it is your voice.
-It is your power to affect change!
+Your vote matters because it gives you the power to effect change!
 So why vote?
 Here are a few reasons and resources to inspire you:

 Voting is Patriotic